gauransh18/Resilience-Lab/README.md

 ## About the Project

-This project demonstrates a resilient microservices architecture with a focus on observability, fault tolerance, and chaos engineering.
-It consists of two main services (User Service and Order Service), a dashboard, and supporting infrastructure for monitoring and logging.
+This project demonstrates a flexible microservices architecture with an emphasis on observability. fault tolerance and chaos engineering It consists of two main services.
+(User Services and Order Services), Dashboards, and Supporting Infrastructure for Monitoring and Logging

 Key features:
-- Microservices built with Flask
+- Microservices built with Flask (python)
 - Docker containerization
 - Prometheus monitoring
 - Fluentd and Elasticsearch for logging